 Did you have a moment, Terri, when you thought, “Okay.
 I’ve got to go.
 This has to end.”?

 Or what did you do?
 How did you handle leaving?

 Terri: Oh Gosh.
 I gave myself time to prepare and got a storage unit and took out items from the house that meant a lot from me.
 I met with a attorney who was a very understanding attorney who dealt with alcoholics her whole life.
 So, as far as that goes, she was very great at giving advice at the beginning.

 Terri: She told me to get a storage unit, remove items of value that are valuable to you.
 She also told me to open your own bank account, so I did that.

-However, I did post on the Secret Facebook Group to warn women to not open it in the same bank that you have all your other accounts because I ended up with a financial restraining order and it froze all the accounts, our joint and my separate.
+However, I would warn other other to not open it in the same bank that you have all your other accounts because I ended up with a financial restraining order and it froze all the accounts, our joint and my separate.
 So, it’s better to use two banks.

 Michelle: First of all, super wise advice.
 I remember you sharing that and I thought it was fantastic.

 Tell me more about the financial restraining order, how did that happen?